spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/introduction.md

 This package aims to be the entry point to get started with event sourcing in Laravel.
 It can help you setting up aggregates, projectors and reactors.

-If you've never worked with event sourcing, or are uncertain about what aggregates, projectors and reactors are, head over to [the getting familiar with event sourcing section](https://docs.spatie.be/laravel-event-projector/v2/getting-familiar-with-event-sourcing/introduction).
+If you've never worked with event sourcing, or are uncertain about what projectors, reactors and aggregates are, head over to [the getting familiar with event sourcing section](https://docs.spatie.be/laravel-event-projector/v2/getting-familiar-with-event-sourcing/introduction).

+Are you visual learner?
+Then start by watching this video.
+It explains event sourcing in general and how you can use projectors, reactors and aggregates.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9tbxl_I1EGE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Event sourcing might be a good choice for your project if: